Nickeldon/OverStudio/README.md

 - At least 200MB of storage

-- Windows 8.1 or sooner (Linux releases will be available in future releases)
+- Windows 8.1 or sooner

 ### Enjoy!